The Silver Belles: Members

 Bertye Lou Wood (April 28, 1905 – March 7, 2002) was known as one of the great dancers of the Harlem Renaissance and helped other dancers by teaching them new steps, including fellow member of the Silver Belles, Marion Cole.
 Cole said, "She taught me how to dance, everything I know I owe to Bertye."
 Wood filmed the documentary Been Rich All My Life at age 95.
 From Newark, New Jersey, Wood started dancing in 1922 at the Lafayette Theater all the while raising her three boys.
 She left her husband to go out on her own.
 The dance director Addison Cary gave Wood her first big break.
 She danced with Bill Robinson on Broadway in Brown Buddies (1931), where she was among the first women to dance on stairs with him.
 In 1927, she made her debut at age 22, performing for the Lafayette and the Apollo Theater in the chorus line.
 She is also famous for dancing with Andy Kirk, Harry James, and the Jimmie Lunceford Band.
 Bertye Lou Wood and other dancers chipped in and bought Ella Fitzgerald her first evening gown because she did not have one.
 In the 1930s, Wood was the dance captain at the Apollo Theater where the young dancers first met.
 Wood led the Apollo Theater chorus line to strike for higher wages and a week's vacation pay on February 23, 1940.
 Sixteen chorus girls shut down the theater by refusing to go onstage and held a 24-hour picket line.
 The strike was the first for Black entertainers.
 The strike helped establish the American Guild of Variety Artists.
-They won a pay increase from $22.50 to $25 dollars per week, extra time for rehearsals, and reduced working hours.
+They won a pay increase from $22.50 to $25 per week, extra time for rehearsals, and reduced working hours.

 Marion Coles (March 15, 1915 – November 6, 2009) was born in Harlem, New York.
 Her father was in the navy and died at sea, leaving Marion and her mother behind.
 Every Sunday after church, Coles' mother taught her ballroom dancing.
 She started as a lindy hopper as a teenager at the Savoy and Renaissance Ballrooms in the 1930s.
 Her husband was the legendary tap dancer Charles Coles.
 She toured as a lindy hopper and joined the Apollo's Number One Chorus Line in 1936.
 Coles was a leader in the dancer's strike at the Apollo.
 She danced with "Round the World" tours and also toured with Leonard Reed.
 Marion became a dance teacher of rhythm dance, black chorus line style, and taught tap seminars across the country.
 She was known for mentally choreographing and practicing dance routines, and to physically perform the steps afterwards.
 In 2002, Coles was awarded an honorary degree from Queens College for her dedication to her students.
 She was also the dance director of the Silver Belles.